tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 > readelf displays information about one or more ELF format object files.

 The biggest advantages of using ELF - it's independence from CPU, ABI or operation system and can be used anywhere for checking any ELF object.
 If you have gcc tools preinstalled you can use sysytem `readelf`.
-For macOS user I can reccomend `brew install greadelf`
+For macOS user I can recommend `brew install greadelf`

 ~~~sh
 greadelf -d libdynamic.so | grep -E 'NEEDED|SONAME'